-26.5.1 Stipend for Lead Therapists
+25.5.1 Stipend for Lead Therapists

 The Office will designate a Lead OT and a Lead PT employed by the Office and who is elected as such by a majority of the respective Occupational and Physical therapists to work with their respective managers to assist in facilitating meetings and coordinating workloads.
-The Lead OT Therapist will receive an annual stipend of Three Thousand, Five Hundred Dollars (\$3,500.00).
-The Lead PT will receive an annual stipend of Seven Hundred and Fifty Dollar (\$750.00).
-The Office proposes the stipend increase or implementation, respectively, be effective September 1, 2022.
+The Lead OT Therapist will receive an annual stipend of Three Thousand, Five Hundred and Fifty Dollars (\$3,550.00).
+The Lead PT will receive an annual stipend of Eight Hundred Dollars (\$800.00).